kaanblgn/PlainJdbc/README.md

 # PlainJdbc
-A small demonstration to interns in company for teaching:
+A small demonstration to interns for teaching:

 * layered architecture
 * implementation of the jdbc driver